 Men and women commonly suffer from a lack of libido and start losing interest in sex.
-While diet and exercise can play a part in causing a low libido, they’re generally not the main cause.
-Our thoughts are the most dominant factor in what causes lack of libido.
+While diet and exercise can play a small part in causing a low libido, they’re usually not the main cause.
+Our thoughts are the most dominant factor in causing a lack of libido.

 Via our thoughts, our brain controls the sex programs and all related hormonal responses.
 When the brain is constantly distracted, it causes the libido to switch off.

 While children, stress and health issues can temporarily affect a person’s libido, your thoughts provide a constant source of distraction.
-So, let’s look at how thoughts can affect your libido.
+So, let’s look at how thoughts about problems can negatively affect your libido.

 We have the male perspective and the female perspective.
-Certain sex problems such as premature ejaculation, erectile dysfunction and being unable to orgasm will eventually negatively affect the libido.
+Certain sex problems such as premature ejaculation (PE) erectile dysfunction (ED) and being unable to orgasm will eventually detrimentally affect the libido.
 This is because of the mental contamination and disruption associated with these challenges.

 Sex is the ultimate expression of love for a partner.
-To show desire and emotion wrapped into one – the physical closeness and underlying emotion.
-When physical closeness is impeded by a sexual dysfunction problem such as PE or ED, it affects the quality of the emotional connection.
+To show desire and emotion wrapped into one, the physical closeness and underlying emotion.
+When physical closeness is impeded by a sexual dysfunction problem such as PE, ED, or either partner struggling to reach orgasm, it affects the quality of the emotional connection.
 Instead of feeling close and connected, the underlying fear of performance causes feelings of separation and disconnection in both partners.
 This eventually results in a loss of libido for either partner.

 What Causes Lack of Libido in Women?